MicrosoftDocs/defender-docs/defender-endpoint/mde-operations-guide.md

 - Provides recommendations and information on safe deployment practices
 - Provides troubleshooting information

-## Determine your objectives
+## Setp 1: Determine your objectives

 ### Objective: Onboard devices

 ✅ **Task: Determine the correct onboarding mechanism for your organization**

-Some considerations:

 ### Objective: Secure access on all devices

-When data is stored on mobile devices, it must be protected from malicious activity.

 ✅ **Task: Determine how you want to secure your devices**